thunderbird89/esf/stories/story-knock-knock.md

 Shaw stared at the warning for a moment, then reached out and overrode it.
 The system protested with another warning, then another.
 He overrode them all, manually confirming each safety interlock, each emergency protocol.

 The terminus point locked in.
-The crippled Ryzak carrier—the one that *Crimson Fang* had torn apart earlier in the engagement.
+The crippled Ryzak carrier - the one that *Crimson Fang* had torn apart earlier in the engagement.
 The vessel was still technically intact, still venting atmosphere, still burning in compartments exposed to vacuum.
 Its shields were down.
 Its crew was evacuating.

 And *Lord Cardigan* was going to jump directly into its midsection.

 Shaw pulled up the communications console, setting it to broadcast on all Federation channels.

 > "All Federation and Earth forces, this is Captain William Shaw, *Lord Cardigan*.
-To the crew who served with me—you made this ship proud.
-To everyone still fighting out there—hold the line.
+To the crew who served with me - you made this ship proud.
+To everyone still fighting out there - hold the line.
 Earth is counting on you."

 He paused, his hands steady on the controls.